DevOpsVisions/common-workspace-hub/docs/standards-and-practices/standards-and-conventions.md

 | :- | :- |

 ## Kebab Case
+By adopting the kebab case for URLs, file names, Azure resources, and GitHub repositories, the projects maintain clarity and uniformity across different web assets, cloud infrastructure, and code repositories, improving both collaboration and readability.
 - **Purpose**: Kebab case is used to enhance readability and maintain uniformity in naming conventions.
 This format, which uses lowercase letters and hyphens to separate words (e.g., `project-name`, `user-profile`), is applied consistently across multiple contexts.

 - **Use Cases**: